Auto-fill Logins in Browser Extensions

 about:addonsin the address bar, select the Gear icon next to Manage Your Extensions, and select Manage Extension Shortcuts from the dropdown.

 Some browsers, including Safari and legacy Edge do not currently support changing the default keyboard shortcuts for extensions.

-Auto-fill on Page Load is an experimental and opt-in feature offered by Bitwarden browser extensions.
+Auto-fill on page load is an opt-in feature (see the following Warning) offered by Bitwarden browser extensions.
 Auto-fill on page load will auto-fill login information when a web page corresponding to a login's URI value loads.
-Once enabled, you can set the default behavior (i.e. on for all items or off for items).
+Once enabled, you can set the default behavior (on for all items or off for items).

-To enable this feature, navigate to Settings → Options in your browser extension, select the Enable Auto-fill On Page Load option, and choose your default behavior.
+To enable this feature, navigate to Settings → Auto-fill in your browser extension, check on the Auto-fill on page load checkbox, and choose your default behavior.
 Once enabled and the default behavior is set, you can additionally specify auto-fill on page load behavior for each individual login:

 Using this convention, you can setup your browser extension to, for example:

-Auto-fill on page load for only a select few items (i.e. off by default for all items and manually turned on for select items).
+Auto-fill on page load for only a select few items (off by default for all items and manually turned on for select items).

-Auto-fill on page for all but a select few items (i.e. on by default for all items and manually turned off for select items).
+Auto-fill on page for all but a select few items (on by default for all items and manually turned off for select items).

-You can auto-fill items manually that don't have saved URIs by opening them in the My Vault view, and selecting the Auto-fill button.
+You can auto-fill items manually that don't have saved URIs by opening them in the Vaults view, and selecting the Auto-fill button.